“Come along children. Nana Anna will be waiting.”

 “There’s a second charm Nana, You added a dancer.”

 “That’s because you also love dancing.
-Your mom has shown me the videos of some of your performances and I think you are so gifted, so smart and so beautiful as you dance.
+Your mom showed me the videos of some of your performances and I think you are so gifted, so smart and so beautiful as you dance.

-“Effective immediately, as soon as Becky adds her new ribbon marker somewhere inside, the family bible is passing from me to my daughter.”
-Anna closed the bible and gave it to Becky who added her new ribbon and paused to examine the others that Nana had not explained.
+“Effective immediately, the family bible is passing from me to my daughter.”
+Anna closed the bible and gave it to Michelle”.

 “Mom, I don’t think you ever told me all this,” Michelle said.

-“Well, we didn’t exactly have a normal quiet family life and I should have years ago but, for many years, I couldn’t say much.”
+“Well, we didn’t exactly have a normal quiet family life and I should have years ago but, for many years, I couldn’t say much.
+There were family issues.”

 “I think I can guess most of them.
 Mom, yours must be the nurse, the RN charm, right, but what does the slide rule mean?”